-Voice Search Optimization: The What & How of Voice-based Search Today
+Voice Search Optimization: The Why, What & How of Voice-based Search Today

 Imagine you are lying in your bed feeling lazy, relaxed and almost like The Lotos Eaters of Alfred Tennyson.
-Ok, the analogy of lotos eaters might be too romantic & dramatic here but the point is we all love comfort.
+OK, the analogy of lotos eaters might be too romantic & dramatic here but the point is we all love comfort, don’t we?

 Just tell me, if you have the option of Voice Search on your phone, would you still like to type something (a query) on it to search on Google or YouTube?